nodejs/node-addon-api/doc/error.md

 ```

 Returns a pointer to a null-terminated string that is used to identify the
 exception.
-This method can be used only if the eceptions mechanis is enabled.
+This method can be used only if the exception mechanism is enabled.